 - Are your approaches, processes, programs including systems authentically value-added?
 For whom?
 How?

 - Value-added, to what?

-- Do these approaches, processes, programs not only inspire but also safeguard employees so they have the courage to ask questions, to perform in ways that authentically matter?
-This can be quantified in traditional methods.
+- Do these approaches, processes, programs not only inspire but also safeguard employees, so they dare to ask questions, to perform in ways that authentically matter?
+This optic can be quantified in traditional methods.

-- How do you know the business math (technological solutions, real-time tools, and mobile apps) you’re using to make a conclusion about someone’s performance… is correct?
+- Exactly how do you know the business math (technological solutions, real-time tools, and mobile apps) you’re using to conclude someone’s performance is correct?

-- How do you know your calculus (the study of continuous change), geometry (the study of shape), and algebra (the study of generalizations) for performance management are correct?
+- Do you know how your calculus (the study of continuous change), geometry (the study of shape), and algebra (the study of generalizations) for performance management are correct?

-- How do you know when they’re not?
+- How do you know when they are not?

 - Do you and your co-workers have the ability to track the progress of your boss, HR, and senior leadership, on achieving their performance objectives and contributions to your company?

 - What solutions are you using real time?